 - Peringuey's adder, Peringuey's desert adder, sidewinding adder, Namib dwarf sand adder, dwarf puff adder, Namib desert sidewinding adder, dwarf sand adder, Namib dwarf adder, and Namib desert viper.

 Peringuey’s adders live only in the Namib Desert of Namibia and Angola, where only the most creative creatures survive.

-These snakes live in a very narrow strip of land in the Namib Desert, where the sand is so soft that only a particular form of locomotion will do for this unique snake: sidewinding.
+Peringuey’s adders live in a very narrow strip of land in the Namib Desert, where the sand is so soft that only a particular form of locomotion will do for this unique snake: sidewinding.
 They are small, thick-bodied desert specialists.
 Peringuey’s adders bury themselves in the sand, leaving only their eyes and sometimes tails visible.
-Peringuey’s adders are especially suited to desert-living; and they have several terrific adaptations that make them successful in an unforgiving environment.
+Peringuey’s adders are especially suited to desert-living.
+They have several terrific adaptations that make them successful in an unforgiving environment.

 3 Amazing Facts About Peringuey’s Adder

 - They average just 8-10 inches long, making Periguey’s adder one of the smallest viper species in the world.

 - Instead of slithering forward, they move sideways, only touching the hot sand with a small part of their bodies at a time.

 - Peringuey’s adders lick moisture from their scales, but most of their water comes from the lizards they eat.

 This species specializes in desert living in the soft sand of the Namib Desert on the west coast of southern Africa in Namibia and Angola.
 You’re most likely to find them buried in the sand or sidewinding their way across the wind-swept dunes.
 The only evidence of the snakes’ existence is their eyeballs sticking out of the sand where they’ve buried themselves.